Is there anything that I can offer my customers as a Travel Counsellor which sets me apart

 Because of the unique nature of your franchise agreement with Travel Counsellors, it may be possible to hire staff if you feel you need to.
 However, we would encourage you to carefully consider the financial implications if you decide to do so.

-Is there an IATA & ASATA license and a BEE Accreditation?
+Is there an IATA & ASATA license?